jorge97710/prototipo-videojuego-el-pro-de-marlon/README.md

 # Prototype for a Beat'em up Game

-This prototype has the basic mecanics for a beat'em up game.
+This prototype has the basic mechanics for a beat'em up game.
 Current version has an enemy spawner that gets faster the longer you play it.
 There's collision detection for damage to the player or enemy.
 ___
 ### Prerequisites